 - Should I pay the balance that is listed as "your total responsibility" on the Explanation of Benefits form?

 - Will I have to pay any money for my hospital visits?

-You are legally responsible for your bill at the time you receive services from the hospital.
-We require all patient balances be paid immediately after you are notified.
+You are legally responsible for your bill at the time service is rendered.
+We require all patient balances be paid upon notification.

 Yes, the information on your insurance card is needed for the hospital to file a claim with your insurance company or companies.
 When you register we will ask for information about your insurance coverage and have you sign a few forms.
 This registration process goes much faster when you bring your insurance information with you.